Simple ways to communicate your content digitally

 Hier finden Sie die deutsche Version

 If you have any further questions, please contact the following e-mail address: email@example.com.
-Your question will then be forwarded to the right contact person.
-Please understand if this takes some time.
-We will react as soon as possible.

 Are you interested in offering entire lectures online in the future?
 The New Media Center of the University of Basel offers you the possibility to prepare your contents in a multimedia and professional way with the platform “Tales”.
 You can find a good example here.
 The team of the New Media Center of the University of Basel will be happy to guide you through the development and creation of such an online course – but this requires more lead time.
 We look very much forward to hearing from you.